How do you Know When Fecal Impaction Has Cleared? 6 Signs.

 - Plain abdominal radiograph (x-ray), better in the erect position.

-- CT abdomen with oral and rectal contrast to visualize the site of impaction.
+- CT abdomen with oral and anorectal contrast to visualize the site of impaction.

 A comparison between the imaging before and after disimpaction is sometimes done.